without Internet Explorer,

 It was time for radical changes for Protector in 1993.
 The tragic death of former drummer Michael Hasse made the band face the 90’s with uncertainty and doubts.
 Although by 1992 a completely new line-up was already playing some gigs in their home country.
 The only musician left from the previous album line-up was Olly Wiebel, now supported by a professional rhythmic section: Matze Grün on bass and Marco Pape on drums.
 Not a single member of the Protector classic line-up (Missy-Müller-Belichmeier-Hasse) was in the group anymore, making this new project more abstract and kinda senseless.
 I admit I was skeptic about this record, with new music players, sound and influences, recorded in difficult times for thrash but fine times for death.

 It took so long for me to find this one, it has always been like a ghost album or something to me because I couldn’t get it anywhere, it’s very rare.
 Maybe that’s why Protector fans don’t talk much about it, but it’s worth listening to, even if there’s some lame moments.
-I can’t obviously put this material in the same level as the classic Protector stuff, we could have all lived without it.
-But as a final release (until the 20th century) is pretty decent.
+I can’t obviously put this material in the same level as the classic Protector stuff, we could have all lived without it – but as a final release (until the 21st century group resurrection) is pretty decent.
 As we all know, the group languished in obscurity during the tough 90’s as many other Teutonic metal heroes (Marco kept the group alive but as a live band only, apart that 2000 demo).
 And since 2011, Missy is back and resurrected Protector in Sweden with a completely new line-up, even announced a new CD that will be probably released next month.
 Let’s hope it will be good.

 Protector is primarily known for their death thrash of the mid and late 1980’s.
 They in part helped develop the Teutonic death metal scene and arguably on a small scale the death metal scene through out Europe.
 The years leading up to their final album saw them getting a progressively heavier, faster and more developed death metal sound.
 When Olly Wiebel replaced original vocalist Martin Missy in late 1989 the band turned to a more developed death metal sound.
 By the time “The Heritage” was released in 1993 hundreds of bands were producing full on death metal albums, but none are as balanced as “The Heritage”.